-Rule 1: Premium Products Sell at Premium Prices
+3d.
+Rule 1.
+Premium Products Sell At Premium Prices.

-So, here's rule number one.
+So here's rule number one.
 If you have a great premium product, don't be afraid to bump the price up.
-You do not by any means have to beat a competitor's price to be competitive, in fact, by putting your price up, it's quite possible that you'll outsell your cheaper competition.
+You do not by any means have to beat a competitors price to be competitive, in fact, by putting your price up, it's quite possible that you'll outsell your cheaper competition.
 Why?
+Simple.
 Because a higher price screams quality.
-Don't, for one moment, believe you have to have the best price to make any sales.
+Don't for one moment believe you have to have the best price to make any sales.
 That's just not true, you just have to have the best sales system, and of course a premium product if you really ever want anyone to buy from you again.

-Rule 2: Wowing Through Price Is a Bad Move
+3e.
+Rule 2.
+Wowing Through Price Is A Bad Move.

 The fact is, if your price is too low, people look at you and wonder why the heck you're charging that tiny amount.
 If your brand spanking new piece of advanced technology software is really as good as you say it is, why does it only cost ten dollars?
 So there we have rule number two.
 Never price yourself so low that you think people will look and think wow that's a quality sounding product, look how little it costs!
-That's not what they're saying at all.
-They're saying, "Wow, look at how little that costs.
-There can't be that much to it."
+Because that's not what they're saying at all.
+They're saying Wow, look at how little that costs.
+There can't be that much to it, or asking what the catch is.